 Most residential designs are looking at steel or aluminum options, while copper and zinc are usually used more in commercial roofing or accents away from the ability to touch them.
 While steel is a commodity and pricing may vary dependent on a number of factors (listed above), the average price for a metal siding panel should range from $1-4 square foot in a residential design.

 How to Choose the Right Metal Siding

-Bonus Tip: Remember that the process for creating cut-to-length panel systems requires detailed information about your project.
-The manufacturer can often help develop a take-off, but will need dimensions to use (usually in the form of blueprints or drawings).
+Bonus Tip: Remember that the process of creating cut-to-length panel systems requires detailed information about your project.
+The manufacturer can often help develop a take-off but will need dimensions to use (usually in the form of blueprints or drawings).
 It is important to have your installer confirm the measurements before signing off on the final order for production.
-Depending on the time of the year and the panel system you are using, it is a good idea to plan on placing your order 3-5 weeks ahead of when you expect the material to arrive at the job-site (check with your manufacturer for current lead times).
-This will ensure that the raw materials are available for the manufacturer, and they are able to fit you into the production schedule in time for your build.
+Depending on the time of the year and the panel system you are using, it is a good idea to plan on placing your order 3-5 weeks ahead of when you expect the material to arrive at the job site (check with your manufacturer for current lead times).
+This will ensure that the raw materials are available for the manufacturer and that they are able to fit you into the production schedule in time for your build.

 Metal Siding Products Shown in this Article

 For additional specifications or details please contact VITINA TEAM.
 In consideration of the privacy of our customers, no personal information or location details will be provided under any circumstances.